reswitched/reswitched.github.io/_posts/2018-04-25-ReswitchedWeekly15.md

   stdio and crash reporting.
 - @misson20000 also got a toy dynamic loader into libtransistor, paving the way for dynamic cores in RetroArch and traNVparency improvements.
 [See PR](https://github.com/reswitched/libtransistor/pull/143)
+- @ktemkin is working on the SDMMC driver for Atmosphere's Fusee.
+[See here](https://github.com/Atmosphere-NX/Atmosphere/blob/alt_sdmmc/fusee/fusee-primary/src/sdmmc.c)
+- @SciresM is working on the custom Loader implementation.

 ## Call for participation